sdl60660/river-runner/README.md

 # River Runner

-This uses USGS [NHDPlus data](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/nhdplus-high-resolution) and their [NLDI API](https://waterdata.usgs.gov/blog/nldi-intro/) to visualize the path of a rain droplet from any point in the contiguous United States to its end point (usually the ocean, sometimes the Great Lakes, Canada/Mexico, or another inland water feature).
-It'll find the closest river/stream flowline coordinate to a click/search and then animate along that flowline's downstream path.
+This project visualizes the path of a rain droplet from any point in the world to its end point (usually an ocean or an inland water features).
+It will find the closest river/stream flowline coordinate to a click/search and then animate along that flowline's downstream path.
+The data used in this project comes from the [River Runner API](https://ksonda.github.io/global-river-runner/), which is based on several open source projects and datasets.
+Similar data, initially used for the project, came from the USGS's [NHDPlus data](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/nhdplus-high-resolution) and their [NLDI API](https://waterdata.usgs.gov/blog/nldi-intro/)

 I've used mapbox to animate the downstream path, but needed to make all sorts of adjustments for elevation and bearing changes to prevent jerkiness/nausea (just moving from point to point feels a little like flying through turbulence while shaking your head side-to-side).

 I've hosted a dataset with NHDPlus [Value Added Attributes](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/value-added-attributes-vaas) on Firebase, which allows me to group flowlines into their parent features and determine distances quickly.

+**Note**: The newly-released, global version of this project is in beta.
+We currently have relatively poor coverage of river names outside of the United States, which we are hoping to fill out, as well as some UX edge-cases and bugs that we hope to resolve.

 ## Examples